kurraz-soft/prj-shelfie/README.md

-# Nuxt Minimal Starter
+# Shelfie

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+A simple bookshelf manager built with Nuxt 3.

 ## Setup